Taut foliations, left-orders, and pseudo-Anosov mapping tori

 In this section, we make the following assumption: \begin{ass} All the monkey saddles used in the construction of $\F$ have at least four sides. \end{ass}

 In the case where all the monkey saddles have two sides, the resulting manifolds carry Anosov flows.
 The branching in their invariant foliations was analyzed in \cite{fenley_structure_1998}.

 Recall that for a taut foliation, the leaf space of the universal cover is a simply connected (possibly non-Hausdorff) 1-manifold.
 Each leaf of the universal cover is homeomorphic to a plane, and its stabilizer under the action of $\pi_1$ by deck transformations is the fundamental group of the projected leaf in $\MM$.
+Two points in $L$ are said to be \emph{non-separated} if they coincide in the Hausdorffification of $L$.
 A \emph{branch locus} is maximal set of at least two points in $L$ that are pairwise non-separable. \cite[Chapter~4]{calegari_foliations_2007}

 \begin{prop} Assume \cref{ass:hyperbolic}.
 For each orbit $K_i$ there are two branch loci called $B_i^+$ and $B_i^-$ (unique up to covering transformations) each of which is finite and has $p_i$ points corresponding with coherent lifts of the positively or negatively oriented walls of the filling saddle region.
 Moreover, these are all of the branch loci of $\hatF$ up to covering transformations. \end{prop}